Real-world modular home decisions, limitations, and day-to-day realities — drawn from the full process, not just the finish.

 Our modular build has moved beyond planning and into real‑world execution.

-That includes surveying, engineering, pre-construction site preparation, and utility planning – all of which must align before excavation and foundation work can begin.
-In parallel, we’re finalizing the design decisions that will ultimately be incorporated into the factory-built modules.
+This includes surveying, engineering, site preparation, and utility planning – all of which must align before excavation and foundation work can begin.
+At the same time, we’ve just finalized our design selections for the factory‑built modules and begun making payments under the manufacturer’s schedule.

-This overlap between site work and factory coordination is a critical and often under emhasized part of modular construction.
-This was especially true in our case since we were building on a tight urban lot with strict city and utility requirements.
+This overlap between site work and factory coordination is a critical – and often underemphasized – part of modular construction.
+It has been especially important in our case, building on a tight urban infill lot with strict city and utility requirements.

-We’re documenting this phase because it reveals how much of the modular project happens before a contract is finalized and long before modules arrive on site.
+We’re documenting this phase because it shows how much of a modular project happens before a contract is finalized and long before modules arrive on site.

-Most modular resources jump straight to factory tours and pretty pictures of finished homes.
-Very few talk honestly about the time, cost, coordination, and constraints that come first – including hiring tree arborists and soils engineers, obtaining city approvals, and the practical limits of what factories will and won’t do.
+Most modular resources jump straight to factory tours and finished homes.
+Very few talk honestly about the time, cost, coordination, and constraints that come first – including hiring arborists and soils engineers, working through city approvals, and understanding the limits of what factories will and won’t do.

 By sharing real progress and real decisions – from land and planning through site work and builder coordination – our goal is to show what modular construction looks like in practice, not just on dealer and manufacturer websites.